 Origin of the Tar Bar'l Custom

 Although the Tar Bar’l procession is somewhat pagan in appearance, indeed it would not look out of place in The Wicker Man, its origin can be traced back to the mid-Victorian era.

 One stormy night in 1858, during a carol service by the local silver band, the wind continually blew out the candles by whose light the musicians read their sheet music.
 Someone made the suggestion that a half-barrel filled with blazing tar would not be extinguished quite so easily, and the tradition was born.
-At 158 years old, with the parade being as popular as ever, the Tar Bar’l festival has a history to be proud of.
+After over 150 years, the parade is as popular as ever, and the Tar Bar’l festival has a history to be proud of.

 Visitors Flock to the Village

 Northumberland is a sparsely populated county, and so the 45 mile drive was trouble-free.
 When we arrived in Allendale at around 10.00 pm, however, we noticed immediately that the roads leading into the village were awash with parked cars; a sign of the tradition’s popularity.
 We parked up and made the short walk into the village centre.

 The local pubs were full to overflowing, with revelers gathered on the streets outside.
 Couples and small groups of visitors explored the nooks and crannies of the village, and we stopped for coffee and food on a park bench.
 We quizzed passers-by about the route the parade would take, and we investigated the pile of fir branches onto which the blazing barrels would be hurled at the end of the procession to create a huge bonfire.